casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 **EXPECTED TIME:** 2 hours

 ## Introduction ##
-In this tutorial, you will create a simple Simulink design which interfaces to both the dual channel ADC and interleaved DAC that are utilised on the Red Pitaya 125-10 boards - refer to [Red Pitaya Docs: ReadtheDocs](https://redpitaya.readthedocs.io/en/latest/) and [Red Pitaya Docs: Datasheets and Schematics] (https://github.com/casper-astro/red_pitaya_docs) for more information.
+In this tutorial, you will create a simple Simulink design which interfaces to both the dual channel ADC and interleaved DAC that are utilised on the Red Pitaya 125-10 boards - refer to [Red Pitaya Docs: ReadtheDocs](https://redpitaya.readthedocs.io/en/latest/) and [Red Pitaya Docs: Github] (https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs) for more information.
 In addition, we will learn to control the design remotely, using a supplied Python library for KATCP.

 In this tutorial, the user will be able to input a source sinusoidal signal from the signal generator on either channel 1 or channel 2 of the ADC input and be able to monitor these signals on the channel 1 and channel 2 DAC outputs using an oscilloscope.
 The user will be able to change the frequency and amplitude of the signal generator and notice the expected change on the oscilloscope if the Simulink design is connected correctly, as explained below.
 The user can verify the ADC digital data by using a logic analyser configured to read signed data and/or Simulink snap shots, which can be used to capture the ADC data.
 The python scripts can be utilised to read back this captured data and there are matlab scripts which can be utilised to display this data.
 The user will also be able to see what happens to the ADC and DAC data when the Digital Signal Processing (DSP) clock is increased from 125MHz to 200MHz.